Open banking uses

 What is open banking?

 Open Banking, a concept born from the European Union Payment Services Directive (DSP2), has been introduced to stimulate competition, promote innovation and strengthen consumer protection.
-This regulation requires that financial institutions share the financial data of their customers with approved third parties, subject to their consent.

 Over the years, open banking has evolved to include new security requirements, thus guaranteeing data confidentiality and fraud protection.
+These advances have enabled the gradual development of open banking uses, now integrated into many economic services and sectors.

 Precision of solvency scores thanks to categorization